puatianyu/SG-Budget-Allocation-Analysis/README.md

 Analysed Singapore's fiscal position over the years

 - Used Pandas and Numpy for querying and performing functions of data
-- Used Seaborn and Matplotlib for visualisation
+- Used Seaborn and Matplotlib for data visualisation